 Shintaido of America was established to make it easier for all of us to practice Shintaido and to have access to qualified instruction.
-SoA administers national level certification programs, handles relations with the International Shintaido Federation (ISF) and produces educational materials for practicing and teaching Shintaido.
+SoA administers national level certification programs, communicates with the European Shintaido College (ESC) to co-manage international activities and produces educational materials for practicing and teaching Shintaido.

 INSTRUCTORS AND ASSISTANTS